guoqiao/auto-pep8-commit/README.md

 Thus you don't get stuck in a monster one, and make progress quickly.

-At last, if some of the Error Code is too much job to fix, you can choose to ignore it in your flake8 config.
+At last, if some of the Error Code is too much job to fix, you can choose to ignore it in your pycodestyle config.

 As you can see, this whole process can be automated with a script.